gutenbergtools/gutenbergsite/site/help/errata.md

 <em>Update December 2024</em>: The repos for github are being
 refactored and might not all be available yet.
-We expect completion of re-populating the repos by the end of January 2025.
+We expect completion of re-populating the repos in early 2025.

 Many books in the Project Gutenberg collection have GitHub repositories of their public domain content.
 To have a repo, a book must: